 Infertility is when a couple fails to become pregnant after an extended period of trying.
-When a couple experiences infertility, they often look for causes in both men and women in order to explore ways to increase the chances of pregnancy.
+When a couple experiences infertility, they often look for causes of infertility in both men and women in order to explore ways to increase the chances of pregnancy.
 Because each individual is different, finding the causes for infertility is a process; however there are simple ways both males and females can combat infertility.

 Quit Smoking –